hew/gitdenza/README.md

 ## Website & Cryptonomics

-Before I get into the cryptonomics, let's walk through how the website works:

-### Dynamic / Random
+### Dynamic Colors

+I want some degree of re-loadability and fun to the website, so the colors are not tied to the seed hash.

-- Theme-specific colors — I want to have some of re-loadability and randomness to the site, so with every reload the colors on the squares are re-organized.
+- (Theme-specific) colors — with every reload the colors on the squares are re-organized, but the color palatte is confined to the current theme.

 ### NFT-driven

+Everything else is driven by the seed hash, and the website will use the _last minted token's_ hash.
+So put simply, click 'mint,' enter your hash, and as soon as the transaction goes through, you'll see the website's design has changed.

+What you'll get, exactly, is randomized between these ranges:

-- Theme - there are 4 themes
+- Theme
   - funk (30%)
   - deep (30%)
   - swiss (30%)